MailTape/MailTape-v1/_posts/2014-11-02-Douglas-Dare.md

 # Rivers and storms

 Rivers are constant liquid flows which inexorably and continiously move from a point A to a point B. Their regularity is both reensuring and relaxing.
 At the contrary, storms are ponctual and extreme events, which do not last overtime.
-They are sudden and unpredictible.
+They are sudden and unpredictable.
 In less than an hour, today's MailTape will litteraly make you experience both of these phenomenon through a unique music journey.
 Enjoy!

 # Douglas Dare's morning inspiration